 The important thing to note above is that a1.real is itself in its own right an object and as an object it can have it's own attributes and methods.
 Note that the attribute real cannot be called without reference to a1.

-Methods are essentially functions that belong to an object and they can be called from the object using the dot notation and like functiosn they must always be called with parenthesis.
+Methods are essentially functions that are looked up from an object.
+All objects of the same type will share these methods.
+Methods can be called from the object using the dot notation and like functions they must always be called with parenthesis.

 For example the method max() will give the maximum value of the array (since it is a scalar with only one value of 1, it will return 1).

-As attributes are objects belonging to another object, they can also have methods:
+As attributes are also objects, they can also have methods: